Battle for the Brice–Cowell Musket

 The Battle for the Brice–Cowell Musket is the rivalry between the Maine Black Bears and the New Hampshire Wildcats.
-Both schools are members of the Colonial Athletic Association (CAA).
-Through the 2022 season, the two teams have met 112 times on the football field, with New Hampshire currently holding a 58–46–8 edge in the all-time series.
+Both schools are members of CAA Football, the legally separate football league operated by the multi-sports Coastal Athletic Association (CAA).
+Through the 2022 season, the two teams have met 114 times on the football field, with New Hampshire currently holding a 60–46–8 edge in the all-time series.

 History

 The winner of each year's game gets possession of an "antique fowling" musket, named after former head coaches of the two programs; Fred Brice who coached at Maine (1921–1940) and Butch Cowell who coached at New Hampshire (1915–1936).
 The musket was "donated by Portland alumni of the two institutions", and was first awarded to the winner of the 1948 game (New Hampshire).
 It is a flintlock with a 43 inch barrel in .65 caliber, made by Ebenezer Nutting of Falmouth, Maine, in the 1722–1745 era.

-The teams have met annually since 1922 except for two seasons during World War II, and the 2020 season when New Hampshire ended their season after playing just one game due to impact from the COVID-19 pandemic in the United States.
+The teams have met annually since 1922 except for two seasons during World War II, and the 2020 season when New Hampshire ended their season after playing just one game due to impact from the COVID-19 pandemic.